nathanvxc/PortableLauncher-Page/README.md

 - Better Support for Steam, Epic Games, and Rockstar libraries -
 - Game icons instead of placeholders -
 - Ability for developers to promote their games on the launcher -
 - Community voting on which games get added next -

-Made by nathanvxc, a 14 year old dev.